Boris Johnson takes 'full responsibilty' for lockdown party | DW | 12.01.2022

 The event in May happened on the same day the government reminded people that group gatherings were banned indoors and out.

-Johnson has previously denied knowledge that any rules were broken in Downing Street, but the latest accusations appear to directly contradict those claims.
+Johnson has previously denied knowledge that any rules were broken in Downing Street, but the latest accusations directly contradict those claims.

 Johnson's government is under investigation over allegations that several parties were held during the UK's lockdowns of 2020